nla-group/snn/README.md

 ```

-We also provide multi-query using BLAS-3 routine with single thread, simple call:
+We also provide multi-query using BLAS-3 routine with single thread (multithreading is under built), simple call:

 ```
 # query data